Superczx/CSCI4502-datamining-project/README.md

 This dataset deals with pollution in the U.S. Pollution in the U.S. has been well documented by the U.S. This data include a total of 28 fields, four major pollutants (Nitrogen Dioxide, Sulphur Dioxide, Carbon Monoxide and Ozone) for every day from 2000 - 2016. </br>

 Summary of the question(s) sought and the answers:</br>
+1. What is the main source that cause air pollution in the U.S.?
+2. What are the main pollutants in the U.S.?
+3. Colorado compares to other big states, the pollution is more serious or lighter?

 Application of this knowledge:</br>